-Only one altimeter is approved for use in TARC 2007: the Perfectflite ALT15K/WD.
-It is about 2.5 inches long, fits in an 18mm-diameter body tube like Estes BT-20, weighs 13-14 grams with battery, and uses a 12 volt "N" size lighter battery.
-Only this TARC-approved altimeter may be used as the basis for official event scores in either local qualification flights or in the final fly-offs.
+Only two altimeters are approved for use in TARC 2008 official altitude scoring: the Perfectflite ALT15K/WD or Rev 2.
+These are about 2.5 inches long, fit in an 18mm-diameter body tube like Estes BT-20, weighs 13-14 grams with battery, and use a 12 volt "N" size lighter battery.
+Only these TARC-approved altimeters may be used as the basis for official event scores in either local qualification flights or in the final fly-offs.